priteshkumar/skill-frontend/docs/css.md

  pseudoclass tend to act as if you had applied a class to some part of your document, often helping you cut down on excess classes in your markup, and giving you **more flexible, maintainable code**.

+> A **pseudo-element** is like adding or targeting an extra element via css without having to add more HTML.